Josh-XT/Josh-XT/README.md

 **Virtual Machine:** [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO)

-_Scripts below will require modification unless you want my exact setup._
+_Scripts below will require modification unless you want my exact setup, which should only be the case if you are me._

 ## DebSetup.sh Script